 I have also built up a series of paintings of homes in London called "A Place to Live".
 There are now over sixty paintings in the series, inspired by images in newspaper property adverts.
 Six of these paintings were selected by Time Out art critic Ossian Ward for The Discerning Eye 2011 in which I was awarded the London and South East Regional Prize.
 I was invited by artist Eileen Hogan to show further pictures from the series in The Discerning Eye 2013 and further pictures from the series were selected for the 2014 Discerning Eye.
 In 2017 a group of the PLace to Live paintings were exhibited in the XIV Encounter of Artists, Fondacion Amelia Moreno, Quintenar del Orden, Spain.

 In 2014, I curated the exhibition IN THE CITY at The Lion and Lamb gallery in London, including work by myself, Mark Crofton Bell, Stephen Carter, Aida Rubio Gonzalez, Marguerite Horner, Matthew Krishanu, Lee Maelzer, Jock McFadyen and Tanmoy Samanta.
-The exhibtion will be touring to the Gallery at Norwich University of the Arts in February 2017.
+An expanded version of the exhibtion will be touring to the EAST Gallery at Norwich University of the Arts in summer 2018.